tryton/tryton/doc/index.rst

 A wizard allow to register a cash payment directly on the invoice.
 The payment could be partial or with write-off.

-An other wizard allow to create a credit note from the invoice with the option to refund the original invoice.
+An other wizard allow to create a credit note from the invoice.
+If the option to refund is checked, the original invoice will be cancelled by the credit note.

 Invoice Line
 ************